kaltura/developer-platform-docs/documentation/Integration-Scheduling-and-Hooks/recorded-and-live-event-scheduling.md

 The schedule can be updated using different methods:

 1. Making REST API calls to the `scheduleEvent`, `scheduleResource` and `scheduleEventResource` services.
-2. As an iCal file synced over a Kaltura hosted Drop-Dolders (FTP, SFTP or Aspera).
+2. As an iCal file synced over a Kaltura hosted Drop-folders (FTP, SFTP or Aspera).
 3. As an iCal file synced form a third-party hosted Drop-Folders over FTP, SFTP or S3.
 4. The iCal file format may also be ingested using the [`scheduleEvent.addFromBulkUpload`](https://developer.kaltura.com/api-docs/service/scheduleEvent/action/addFromBulkUpload) API action.